FaserF/hassio-addons/.unsupported/tuya-convert/DOCS.md

 ## 📂 Folder Usage

 - `/share`: Used for `backup_path` (Default: `/share/tuya-convert/`).
-This allows you to easily retrieve backups of the original firmware from outside the add-on container.
+This allows you to easily retrieve backups of the original firmware from outside the app container.
-- `/data`: Used internally by the add-on for persistent storage.
+- `/data`: Used internally by the app for persistent storage.

 ## Support